 - A. A chairperson, appointed by the Academy President, shall head the Animated Feature Nominating Committee.
 An invitation will be sent to all active and life Academy members, requesting their participation.
 Those serving on the committee will be required to see a minimum percentage of submitted eligible films as defined by the then-current procedures. - B. All submitted eligible films will be made available to the Animated Feature Nominating Committee.
-The committee will vote by secret ballot to nominate from 2 to 5 motion pictures for this award.
-In any year in which 8 to 12 animated feature films are released in Los Angeles County and submitted for consideration, either 2 or 3 motion pictures may be nominated.
-In any year in which 13 to 15 animated feature films are released and submitted, a maximum of 4 motion pictures may be nominated.
-In any year in which 16 or more animated feature films are released and submitted, a maximum of 5 motion pictures may be nominated.

-The Nominating Committee members shall vote in the order of their preference for not more than five motion pictures.

-C. Final voting for the Animated Feature Film award shall be restricted to active and life Academy members.
+The committee will vote by secret ballot.
+A nominations ballot shall be made available to all members of the Short Films and Feature Animation Branch.
+The Nominating Committee members shall vote in the order of their preference for not more than five motion pictures. - C. Final voting for the Animated Feature Film award shall be restricted to active and life Academy members.